pagkly/Zed/Investopedia3/Real Estate Settlement Procedures Act (RESPA).md

 -   A plaintiff has up to one year to bring a lawsuit to enforce violations where kickbacks or other improper behavior occurred during the settlement process.
 -   A plaintiff has up to three years to bring a suit against their loan servicer.

 From its inception, RESPA has regulated mortgage loans attached to one-to-four family residential properties.
 The objective of the Act is to educate borrowers regarding their settlement costs and to eliminate kickback practices and referral fees that can inflate the cost of obtaining a mortgage.
-The types of loans covered by RESPA include the majority of purchase loans, assumptions, refinances, property improvement loans, and [equity lines of credit](https://www.investopedia.com/mortgage/heloc/).
+The types of loans covered by RESPA include the majority of purchase loans, assumptions, refinances, property improvement loans, and [[equity lines of credit]](https://www.investopedia.com/mortgage/heloc/).

 RESPA requires lenders, mortgage brokers, or servicers of home loans to disclose to borrowers any information about the real estate transaction.
 The information disclosure should include settlement services, relevant consumer protection laws, and any other information connected to the cost of the real estate settlement process.
 Business relationships between closing service providers and other parties connected to the settlement process should also be disclosed to the borrower.